 What’s your favourite kids' book?

 I love the girl power behind Andrea Beaty’s ‘Rosie Revere, Engineer', ‘Iggy Peck, Architect’ and ‘Ada Twist, Scientist’ plus I’m a sucker for anything by Oliver Jeffers, especially 'The Day the Crayons Quit' with Drew Daywalt.
 It’s my standard kids’ birthday party gift, along with a pack of Crayola.

 What’s your favourite kids’ retailer?

-Little Cotton Clothes are gorgeous if you have a daughter up to seven years old.
+Little Cotton Clothes are gorgeous if you have a young daughter.
 I love the Peter Pan collars on their little dresses and the to-the-knee socks in really lovely colours.

 Where can I buy a little gift for myself or another mum?